bodrick/awesome/TOPICS.md

 *   [djenriquez/vault-ui](https://github.com/djenriquez/vault-ui) - Vault-UI — A beautiful UI to manage your Vault, written in React
 *   [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
 *   [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.
 *   [dotnet-architecture/eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
 Powered by .NET 7, Docker Containers and Azure Kubernetes Services.
 Supports Visual Studio, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.
+Moved to https://github.com/dotnet/eShop.
 *   [Snow-Shell/servicenow-powershell](https://github.com/Snow-Shell/servicenow-powershell) - PowerShell module to automate ServiceNow service and asset management.
 This module can be used standalone, with Azure Automation, or Docker.
 *   [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time!
 *   [paperwork/paperwork](https://github.com/paperwork/paperwork) - Paperwork - OpenSource note-taking & archiving alternative to Evernote, Microsoft OneNote & Google Keep